devChann/Core/README.md

 # One million-farmer platform
-One million farmer  paltfrom is web based data analytics platfrom for analyzing farmers data. this web based application generates valuable insights that are used to  improve farn productivity  and profitability  among small scales farmers in Kiambu County, Kenya.
+One million farmer platform is web-based data analytics platform for analysing farmers data. this web-based application generates valuable insights that are used to improve farm productivity and profitability among small scales farmers in Kiambu County, Kenya.

 # Application user authentication interface.
 ![dashboard](https://user-images.githubusercontent.com/34920304/103478083-6a328280-4dd5-11eb-9984-0f5677f07683.JPG)